han0110/loothunt/README.md

 - **Requirements Checker**

-  Implement a hook to check whether all requirements have been achieved by `signer` before calling `executeTransaction` to exchange
+  Implement a hook to check whether all requirements have been achieved by `signer` before calling `executeTransaction` to exchange.

 - **Fake ERC20**

   Implement an always-success `transferFrom` interface for no need for taker asset, which is useful when holding an airdrop or hunting!

+  Besides, in addition to take advantage of the feature of partial filling of 0x, we require the amount in `transferFrom` to be 1, which makes airdrop issuers more convenient to issue multiple amount of goods in one signing action (no need for transaction).

 ## Development